saharkhaled89/bus-mall/user-stories.md

 * As a developer, I want to make it so that the same product image does not appear more than once in the same grouping of 3 randomized images.
 * As a developer, I want to be sure every product image appears at least once.
 * As a developer, I want to build a button that appears after the focus-group member makes 15 clicks that gives the member the option to view the market analysis results.
+* As a developer, I want to display the product click data in a bar chart using Chart.js
 * As a developer, I want to use CSS to implement a custom font and color pallet, and to create a layout with semantic HTML using Skeleton.
 * As a developer, I want the app to have all the pertinent instructions and labels for the focus-group members and for the product images to appear the same size on a mobile screen.